 “Miss!”

 Or perhaps she was wrong, perhaps she lucked out this time.
-She turned around beaming, this time her hopeful smile was genuine.
+She turned around beaming, her smile genuine.

 “You might not want to walk that way, or you might want to put on shoes.
 The northern part of the beach has a lot of broken glass,” the boy didn’t look up from his book.

 Devi raised her eyebrows in near disbelief.
-“Thanks,” she said flatly and the young man did nothing but nod.
+“Thanks,” she said flatly, and the young man nodded.

-Heeding his advice, she pivoted and returned from where she came.
+Heeding his advice, she pivoted and returned to where she came from.

 “I’ve turned palaces into rubble…” she hummed to herself, “I’ve left them nothing to find.”